Pollinators in Africa

 Food Security.

-35% of global crop production depends on pollinators, ensuring food availability for millions across East Africa.
+35% of global crop production depends on pollinators, ensuring food availability for millions across Africa.

 Biodiversity.